ManoloVM21/ManoloVM21/README.md

 - :trophy: Certified as a Web Developer and Computer Programmer by BYU-I.
 - :technologist: I love using technologies to `answer` questions using Data and find solutions to `problems`.
 - :computer: I am a competitive programmer at `Python` and `SQL`, with strong knowledge in Data visualization programs such as `Tableau`, `Power BI` and `Excel`.
-- :student: I’m currently learning `Data Science` and `Statistics`.
+- :student: I’m currently majoring in `Data Science` and minoring in `Statistics`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME]().
 - :boom: You can visit [MY WEBSITE]().